 - Major Archetype: Energy

 We could also call this deck the Winding Constrictor deck.
-Deck goes from medium to very strong, once you add this Snake to the mix.
+The deck goes from medium to very strong, once you add this Snake to the mix.
 If your opponent doesn’t manage to get rid of it, your board can quickly get overwhelmingly big.

 Kaladesh Remastered Draft Guide: Power Rankings